“Is Johannesburg safe for tourists?” – this is one of the most common questions I get when I tell people that I’m South African.

 The Houghton Hotel, Spa, Wellness & Golf is a 5-star hotel providing accommodation with a restaurant, free private parking, an outdoor swimming pool, and a fitness center.

 The accommodation offers 5-star accommodation with a sauna and terrace.
-The property also has an on-site indoor pool, hairdressers and business center.
+The property also has an on-site indoor pool, hairdressers, and a business center.

 There are many mid-range budget hotels in safe areas in Johannesburg!
 Here are some recommendations.

 Situated in the center of Johannesburg, within the Melrose Arch Precinct, this design hotel offers luxury accommodations, a 2-minute drive from the M1 motorway.
 It features a large outdoor pool.

 Guestrooms at the Protea Hotel Fire & Ice! by Marriott Johannesburg Melrose Arch feature luxury bedding and floor-to-ceiling windows.
 All rooms include an LCD TV, a lap-top size safe, and tea and coffee making facilities.

 The in-house restaurant serves breakfast, lunch, and dinner daily.
 Protea’s elegant bar serves signature cocktails and milkshakes in an energetic and lively setting.
 The hotel’s Lobby Lounge is located nearby.